 Patience is one of the most important virtues in life because no patience means: constantly escaping the moment — The next will be better, will give us an answer, will make us feel good.

-Rushing to the next moment is not a successful strategy, though.
-If you extrapolate this attitude to the length of your life, having no patience then means: to drag your life straight into your death.
+Rushing to the next moment is not a successful strategy.
+If you extrapolate this attitude to the length of your life, having no patience means: to drag your life straight into your death.

 This is so true.
 It is true for a painful day, for a happy day, and for a day of waiting.